open/close all folders

 A less-than-ethical member of the council.

 - Obviously Evil: Just look at the guy!
-It won't come as much of a surprise when the sneering jerk in blood red robes turns out to be on the side of evil.
+It won't come as much of a surprise when the sneering jerk in blood red robes turns out to be supporting bandit raids as well as Primus' ambitions.

-- Reforged into a Minion: Is one of the Corrupted Souls that is bound to The Maw's True Final Boss form.
+- Reforged into a Minion: During the True Final Boss fight, he is one of the Corrupted Souls that is bound to The Maw.

 - Vampire Monarch: Although not confirmed, besides having the look of one, Septimus' "Immortal" abilities include several vampire-exclusive talents, and he brings vampire henchmen to his battles.
 He's got the "monarch" part down as well, being a member of the world's ruling council.